 The cast includes an A-List of black actors, including Redd Foxx, Della Reese, Stan Shaw, and Arsenio Hall.
 The humour is spot-on as the candyman (Pryor) and his adopted son Quick (Murphy) rule the Harlem underground.
 Their only problem is there is another guy who wants to lay claim on the neighbourhood and is willing to do everything within his power to make it happen.

-Set in the 1930s, the writers and costume designers did a great job bringing the run and gun gangster days to live.
+Set in the 1930s, the writers and costume designers did a great job bringing the run and gun gangster days to life.
 Great detail was put into the guns, outfits, and cars of the period.
 Even the dialogue is a different time.